 Did you know that melatonin is a hormone produced by the body?
 This natural hormone has quite a few responsibilities - most importantly, it helps to regulate the sleep-wake cycles of your body.

-Your body has an internal clock, known as the circadian rhythm, that tells you when it's time to sleep.
+Your body has an internal clock, known as the circadian rhythm, that tells you when it's time to hit the hay.
 When it nears bedtime (roughly 2 hours before), your body's natural production of melatonin increases.

 What Are Melatonin Supplements?